nde1/twilio-skeleton/README.md

 # Twilio Skeleton Application built on the Laravel framework

 Use this skeleton application to quickly setup and start working on a new Twilio application.
-This application uses the latest Jolt and Twilio repositories.
+This application uses the latest Laravel and Twilio repositories.

 This skeleton application was built for Composer.
 This makes setting up a new Twilio application quick and easy.